Roles & Responsibilities of a Creative Project Manager

 For example, in animation studios, there are multiple departments and stages that creative project managers would have to facilitate to ensure a smooth transition and collaboration.
 Like, approval stages of character creation.

-Thus, each stage of the animation process: pre-production, production and post-production are phases that creative project managers observe collaboration and communication that encourage idea-sharing and prevent creative conflicts.
+Thus, each stage of the animation process – pre-production, production and post-production – is a phase where creative project managers observe collaboration and communication that encourage idea-sharing and prevent creative conflicts.

 Essential Skills of a Creative Project Manager